-3.3 Disclosure Principle 3: Responsible Entity's financial position
+(c) Disclosure Principle 3: Responsible Entity's financial position

-The Responsible Entity does not have any known unfunded obligations in respect of the Project.
+The Responsible Entity does not have any known unfunded obligations in respect of the Project or any other schemes it operates.

 The Responsible Entity is not reliant on funding from external or related parties to perform its functions and obligations in respect of the Project.